ZidongLiu/ANNoptimization/README.md

 # ANNoptimization
-This code implement 'Simulated Annealing', Stochastic Gradient descent and Conjugate gradient descents algorithm to optimize the Artificial Neural Networks.
+This code implement Simulated Annealing, Stochastic Gradient descent and Conjugate gradient descents algorithm to optimize the Artificial Neural Networks.

 # Structure of the networks
 This is the general BP network

-#
+# `asd`